mattwilson1024/mocklify/README.md

 ## Transformations

-- `mutate` - applies a chain of **transformation operators** to the data set.
-Transform operators apply to all items by default, but can be limited to a specific subset using `transformation scopes`.
+- `mutate` - applies a chain of [transformation operators](#transformation-operators) to the data set.
+Transform operators apply to all items by default, but can be limited to a specific subset using [transformation scopes](#transformation-scopes).

 ## Terminators